Live RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTPLive RTP

 References

-Cite the main scientific publications on which your work is based.
+Cite the main scientifc publications on which your work is based.
 Cite only items that you have read.
-Do not inflate the manuscript with too many references.
-Avoid excessive self‐citations.
+Do not inflate the manuscript with unnecessary references.
+Avoid excesibe self-citations.
 Avoid excessive citations of publications from the same region.
-Check each reference against the original source (author’s name, volume, issue, year).
-All publications cited in the text should be included as a list of references.
-The minimum number of references should be 15 references.
+All publications cited in the text should be included in a list of references at the end, with a reasonable minimum number of references being approximately 15.
+Make sure to check each reference against the original source (author's name, volume issue, year).

-Articles guidelines can be downloaded from this link
+The content of these author guidelines can be donwloaded from this link.

 Submission Preparation Checklist